 If you are looking for an awesome steelhead trout recipe – look no further.
 This recipe is so good that you will be making it again and again, I guarantee it.
 What I like the most about this recipe is the sauce – garlicky, sweet and savory, pleasantly bright and perfectly balanced.
-And you don’t just slap the sauce on and bake the fish, no, you let the trout fillet marinate in it for a few hours and absorb the tasty juices.
+And you don’t just slap the sauce on and bake the fish.
+Instead, you let the trout marinate in it for a few hours and absorb the tasty juices.
 This makes the fish flavored inside out, and taste many times better as you eat it.

 I recently posted a recipe for broiled steelhead trout with cherry tomato and shallot relish where a lot of flavor comes from the relish to make a balanced and complete dish.
 In this recipe, all the flavor is contained within the fish itself and no additional sauces are needed.

 A few words about the ingredients